Developing Custom Charting Functions with ggplot2

 library(stringr)

-For this demonstration, we’ll use a summarized version of the COVID-19 Data Repository hosted by Johns Hopkins University.
+This tutorial utilizes a summarized version of the COVID-19 Data Repository maintained by Johns Hopkins University to demonstrate custom charting function development.

 # Load COVID-19 data